-This can be very confusing as some packs are measured in cubic inches and some are measured in liters.
-And it gets even more confusing if you realize that US and UK liters are different.
+This can be very confusing as some packs are measure their space in cubic inches and some are measured in liters.
 And then there are liquid measurements vs dry… It’s all a big cluster F.

 Bottom line, don’t make a decision solely on the volume metrics.

 With that being said, you’re almost definitely going to want something larger than 2,500 cubic inches or 40 liters.